-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.

 Factual Reporting: VERY HIGH

 Inventor and publisher of The New York Sun, Moses Yale Beach started the Associated Press in 1846.
-The Associated Press (AP) was created by five New York newspapers.
-It is a multinational not-for-profit news agency headquartered in New York City and currently owned by its contributing newspapers, radio, and television stations in the United States.
+Five New York newspapers created the Associated Press (AP).
+The AP is a multinational not-for-profit news agency headquartered in New York City and currently owned by its contributing newspapers, radio, and television stations in the United States.
 The Associated Press (AP) states its mission as “to inform the world” and describes its brief history as “In 1846, five New York City newspapers funded a pony express route through Alabama to bring news of the Mexican War north faster than the U.S. Post Office could deliver it.
 And The Associated Press was born.”

 The evolution of relations between the world news agencies (Reuters, AFP, Associated Press) can be read here.
-Steven R. Swartz is Chairman of the AP, as well as President & CEO of Hearst, and Gary B. Pruitt is the President and CEO of the Associated Press.
-Here is the complete list of AP Board of Directors and the management committee.
+Steven R. Swartz is Chairman of the AP and President & CEO of Hearst, and Gary B. Pruitt is the President and CEO of the Associated Press.
+Here is the complete list of the AP Board of Directors and the management committee.

 Funded by / Ownership

-The Associated Press (AP) is a nonprofit news cooperative that had a profit of $1.6 million in 2016.
-The AP is owned by its contributing newspapers, radio and television stations in the United States, all of which contribute stories to the AP and use material written by its staff journalists.
+The Associated Press (AP) is a nonprofit news cooperative with a profit of $1.6 million in 2016.
 It also sells content to other media organizations.
-According to an article titled “AP reports loss on one-time accounting charges” the Associated Press lost $74 million in 2017 and it states the reason as “mostly due to one-time accounting charges related to the federal tax overhaul passed late last year.”
+According to an article titled “AP reports loss on one-time accounting charges,” the Associated Press lost $74 million in 2017, and it states the reason as “mostly due to one-time accounting charges related to the federal tax overhaul passed late last year.”
 AP’s Chief Financial Officer is Ken Dale.

 Analysis / Bias

-When it comes to reporting on the Trump administration the Associated Press usually maintains a neutral voice, however, in some articles the author demonstrates bias through loaded emotional language such as this: “PUSHED Ukrainian officials to investigate BASELESS corruption allegations against the Bidens”.
-While this statement is factual, the use of the words “Pushed” and “Baseless” convey negative emotions toward Rudy Giuliani.
-In general, the Associated Press publishes low biased, highly factual news and in some cases left-biased editorializing by their authors.
+When it comes to reporting on the Trump administration, the Associated Press usually maintains a neutral voice.
+However, in some articles, the author demonstrates bias through loaded emotional language such as this: “PUSHED Ukrainian officials to investigate BASELESS corruption allegations against the Bidens.”
+While this statement is factual, using the words “Pushed” and “Baseless” conveys Rudy Giuliani’s negative emotions.
+In general, the Associated Press publishes low biased, highly factual news and, in some cases, left-biased editorializing by their authors.

-Overall, we rate the Associated Press borderline Left-Center Biased due to left-leaning editorializing, but Least Biased on a whole due to balanced story selection.
+Overall, we rate the Associated Press borderline Left-Center Biased due to left-leaning editorializing, but Least Biased on the whole due to balanced story selection.
 We also rate them Very-High for factual reporting due to proper sourcing and a clean fact check record.
-(7/6/2016) Updated (M. Huitsing 4/23/2020)
+(7/6/2016) Updated (M. Huitsing 3/10/2021)